Do you want to build a high-converting WordPress sales funnel?

-I’m sure you’ve seen ads of companies selling free products on Facebook or Instagram.
+We’re sure you’ve seen ads of companies selling free products on Facebook or Instagram.

 This is the Free Plus Shipping model.
 Here you offer the customers valued products for free, and they only pay for shipping.

-Getting a product that actually costs money for free excites the customers enough to not be bothered about the shipping cost.
+Getting a product that actually costs money for free excites the customers enough not to be bothered about the shipping cost.